TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 ***Note: Model 2 is the default choice for X-chromosome analysis using PLINK2(https://www.cog-genomics.org/plink/2.0/assoc#glm).
 However, in a sex-stratified analysis focusing on females, Models 1 and 2 will yield identical results.
 The distinction in output results is relevant only for males, who are coded as 0/1 in Model 1 and 0/2 in Model 2.***

-## Alternative script for analysis of the X-chr using REGENIE
+### Alternative script for analysis of the X-chr using REGENIE

 The current version of Regenie is structured similarly to the default version of the X-chromosome analysis in PLINK2.
 In this model (Model 2), males are coded as carrying either 0 or 2 copies of the effect allele, while females are coded as carrying 0, 1, or 2 copies of the effect allele.
 Consequently, only the inactivation of the X-chr model will be considered when analyzing males using Regenie. bolow is an example script for running regenie for x-chr.

-#### Step 1 This step the same step H0 when performed for the sex stratified autosomal chromosome.
+#### Step 1: genome wide regression model is fit to the traits.
+The This step the same step H0 when performed for the sex stratified autosomal chromosome.
 Thus output generated for this step during sex stratified autosomal analysis can be used here instead
-## H0 in Females
+##### H0 in Females

 ```
 regenie \